 - 1. Unclip the antenna latch from the case and rotate antenna 90 degrees into the upright position.
 (ON/OFF button will be exposed on face of beacon once antenna is in upright position) - 2.
 Depress the Test button between 2 to 5 seconds. - 3.
-A quick flash of the blue LED is an indicator that Self-Test was initiated.
+A quick flash of the green LED is an indicator that Self-Test was initiated.
 This will always be the first LED flash in the self-test sequence.

-The self-test light sequence is as follows: A blue LED will flash to show the start of the Self-Test.
-For a successfully "passed" self-test, the blue LED flash will be followed by 3 green LED flashes and a strobe flash.
-The PLB-435 will show this light sequence and will also flash a message on the screen saying "Self-Test Pass" at the end of the self-test.
+A green LED will flash to show the start of the Self-Test and will be followed by 3 green LED flashes (total of 4) and a strobe, indicating a successful Self-Test.
+The third green LED flash is an indication that 406 MHz and 121.5 MHz RF was transmitted.
+The PLB-425 will show this light sequence and will also flash a message on the screen saying "Self-Test Pass" at the end of the self-test.

 Any red LED flash observed in the above sequence indicates that the beacon has failed self-test.
 Repeat the self-test.
 If the failure persists, contact ACR Electronics, Inc. or an authorized Battery Replacement Center (BRC) for servicing of your beacon.
-The PLB-435 will flash a message saying "Self-Test Fail" at the end of a failed self-test.
+The PLB-425 will flash a message saying "Self-Test Fail" at the end of a failed self-test.

 ACR strongly recommends performing the self-test once per month, or at least two weeks prior to a trip, allowing enough time for service should your beacon require it.
-Do not exceed the self-test limit to ensure confidence in the operation of the PLB for at least 24 hours.
+Do not exceed the self-test limit to ensure confidence in the operation of the PLB for greater than 24 hours.